nocodb/nocodb/packages/nocodb/tests/export-import/ReadMe.md

 ## Import
 - `srcProject`: specify JSON file name to be imported (sans .JSON suffix)
-- `dstProject`: new project name to be imported as
+- `dstProject`: new base name to be imported as
 - Data will also be imported if `srcProject` exists in NocoDB.
 Note that, data import isn't via exported JSON
 - execute
   `cd packages/nocodb/tests/export-import`